catzy007/catzy007.github.io/blog/posts/2020-08-15-openvpn-via-ngrok/index.md

 For quite sometimes, i don't always stay at home.
 When i need some files from my workstation, make some change to my project, or perform basic monitoring in my local network i cant just do a 45 Min trip to my home.
 Instead i just connect to my local home network using VPN and do all that.
 System i use for this is basic 2 core computer running Ubuntu Server inside Proxmox VM.
+You can use almost anything, even raspberrypi would work.
+As long as it stay connected to internet.

 Before proceed, make sure you have a ngrok account <https://dashboard.ngrok.com/signup>